JulienCouzinie/Grafolana/README.md

 Each transactions has to be fetched individually.
 Which takes time and is dependent on the RPC API endpoints rates limits you're using.
 Processing the transactions data to convert them to a graph takes time too.

-The current live demo (https://grafolana.vercel.app/) uses 8 differents free tiers endpoints giving an average processing rate of 30 transactions per seconds.
+The current live demo (https://grafolana.vercel.app/) uses 8 differents free tiers endpoints, together with only 0.1 CPU using Render's free tiers, it achieves an average processing rate of 30 transactions per seconds.

 Once a transaction has been fetched, it's save to the DB for faster retrieval